GFirmer/Chem-Ed-Doctorate/README.md

 <h1>Welcome!</h1>

-<h3>To my PhD research repository, where I will share my work on science education in Australia.</h3>

 <p>My name is Genevieve Firmer and I am a passionate science educator that loves to play with new ideas about engaging students in learning.
 I have experience teaching F-12 science and STEM, senior chemistry and biology and in curriculum leadership in Australian schools.
 I am currently working on my PhD in Chemistry Education as part of the <a href="https://github.com/alintheopen/SCOPE">SCOPE Group</a>, where I am exploring the relationship between education policy, curriculum and classroom practice in year 11-12 chemistry in Australia.
 I am hoping this research will provide insights into curriculum design for scientific literacy for all, as well as some directions for improving chemistry research & innovation in Australia.</p>

 <p>I am using this repository and website to share my research journey.
 Below I have hyperlinked some of the areas I've started to share my work in.
 Please feel free to have a browse.
 If you have any queries, ideas or feedback, please get in touch via the discussions tab.</p>